Pitta winter wellbeing guide

 Practice yoga postures that are cooling, regulating and balancing.
 For a pitta these can be moon salutations and shoulder stands

 Herbs to help calm the fire of pitta are those that are characteristically cooling, calming and anti-inflammatory.
 In the winter months, care needs to be taken not to completely extinguish your inner fire, so it’s important to keep a little heat circulating.
-Pukka supplements such as Wholistic Triphala will help keep the digestion in balance, the cooler environment would also allow a pitta type to tolerate slightly more stimulating herbs like The amazing benefits of turmeric, so Wholistic Turmeric would also be an option for keeping the digestive fire alight Wholistic Ashwagandha will calm any emotional aggravation or tension and Wholistic Shatavari will cool an aggravated menstrual cycle or hot menopausal state.
-Combine with Pukka teas that are refreshing but also anti-inflammatory rather than being specifically heating, such as Turmeric Gold, Lemongrass & Ginger.
-Wonder Berry Green is a great solution if you feel a cold coming along.
+Pukka teas such as Three Mint will help keep the digestion in balance, the cooler environment would also allow a pitta type to tolerate slightly more stimulating herbs like turmeric.
+Ashwagandha will calm any emotional aggravation or tension and Shatavari will cool an aggravated menstrual cycle or hot menopausal state.
+Combine with Pukka teas that are refreshing but also anti-inflammatory rather than being specifically heating, such as Lemongrass and Ginger.
 Remember, that you want to help the body release excess heat without causing it to become too cold.